Because the same database software or structure is not needed at each end, an exchange standard will facilitate:

 one common intermediate format in order to exchange

 data with any other co-operating database system.
+This format or markup language

+table structures at each end of the transfer for use by the respective program.
 The lengths in the following list should be used for the

 fixed-length serial number component in the record IDs